Emergency Financial Assistance Program

 - You, or a family member living in your household, must have a hereditary bleeding disorder.

 - You must be a Michigan resident.

 - You must not have received financial assistance from HFM in the past twelve months.
-(Please note: During the COVID-19 pandemic we are accepting applications on a case by case basis even if you have received assistance within the last 12 months.)

 If you would like to apply to our financial assistance program, please contact Lisa Clothier, LMSW, ACSW, Outreach and Community Education Manager at email@example.com or 734-961-3512.

 HFA provides assistance with urgent basic living expenses, medically necessary items, plus medical travel and educational support for people with inhibitors.

 Financial assistance up to $2,900 per year for co-payments, co-insurance and deductibles to financially and medically qualified patients, including those insured through federally administered health plans such as Medicare.